ApeWorX/ape-solidity/README.md

 **WARNING**: If your library address changes across networks, you have to edit your config to use the new address and force re-compile.
 Additionally, if you first had to compile and deploy your library, you will have to add the configuration and force a re-compile.

+When using libraries in local projects, you may want to create a fixture that deploys your libraries and re-compiles your contracts:

 ### Compiler Settings

 When using `ape-solidity`, your project's manifest's compiler settings will include standard JSON output.